Blog

 What is reference data management?

-Before we can define reference data management, we must first define reference data.
+Before we can define reference data management, we must first define what reference data is.
 Reference data is data that defines the values that are used to classify and characterize other data.
-This is sometimes known - not always correctly - as master data, golden record, golden copy, or single source of truth.
+This is sometimes known – not always correctly – as master data, golden record, golden copy, or single source of truth.

-Reference data management is an essential component of master data management (MDM) that has evolved to become a mature data management discipline in its own right.
+Reference data management is a crucial component of master data management (MDM) that has evolved into a mature data management discipline in its own right.

 Think of the codes and descriptions that make up RDM as how businesses identify information about any number of business activities, such as information about financial transactions, locations, forms of measurements, and inventories.